Blue backpack with blue and yellow school supplies sticking out of all pockets

 Stay organized

 As my last tip, I want to remind you that organization cannot be a one-time hobby.
 It is something that you have to stay committed to.
 Getting started can be difficult, but once you get in the swing of organization, you will wonder why you waited so long!
-I promise it will be worth your while, and in the long run it will teach you lots of skills that will be important when you leave school and get a job.
+I promise it will be worth your while, and in the long run, it will teach you lots of skills that will be important when you leave school and get a job.
 For now, just take baby steps, and you’ll do great.

 How to get homework done quickly and effectively

-Now that you’re armed with the information to mange your time and organize your materials, here’s how you can use those skills along with these tips on avoiding distractions to get your work done with ease.
+Now that you’re armed with the information to manage your time and organize your materials, here’s how you can use those skills along with these tips on avoiding distractions to get your work done with ease.

 Turn off your phone